 Consequences of the quest for ‘perfection’

 Unfortunately, this pressure to look flawless in selfies on social media isn't just keeping Photoshop in business.
 It's also driving more and more people — including a number of teens and twenty-somethings — to alter their actual appearances.
-Consider these stats:
+Consider these stats from the American Society of Plastic Surgeons:

 And even more evidence points to social media as a major reason for these trends.
 In a 2018 report by the ASPS, more than 40 percent of plastic surgeons say looking better in selfies on Instagram, Snapchat and Facebook is an incentive for patients of all ages to seek both cosmetic surgery and nonsurgical enhancements like Botox and fillers.